RSA Battle House Tower

 The RSA Battle House Tower is located in Mobile, Alabama and is Alabama's tallest building.
 The building is owned by the Retirement Systems of Alabama (RSA).
 It is the tallest on the Gulf Coast of the United States outside Houston.
-It replaces the Shipt Tower in Birmingham as the tallest building in Alabama and the RSA–BankTrust Building as the tallest in Mobile.
+It replaces the Shipt Tower in Birmingham as the tallest building in Alabama and the RSA Trustmark Building as the tallest in Mobile.
 The building is named for the neighboring Battle House Hotel, which is now part of the tower complex.
 The Battle House Hotel was restored and renovated as part of the tower project.

 Construction

 The building began with foundation slab concrete being poured during the weekend of 7 November 2003.
 The foundation slab is over 7 ft thick, with just over 5 ft of it resting below the natural water table of downtown Mobile.
 The spire, installed by a Sikorsky S-61 helicopter on Saturday, 16 September 2006, brought the building to its finished height of 745 ft.
 During construction, five hurricanes affected Mobile, causing delays in the construction of this building: Hurricane Frances and Hurricane Ivan in 2004, as well as Hurricane Cindy, Hurricane Dennis, and Hurricane Katrina in 2005.